 The first airmail flights were in 1918 along the eastern seaboard.
 It would take a few years later for the northwest region to connect to the airmail system.

-But before Felts was designated as Spokane’s airport, daring barnstormers landed wherever they could.
+Before Felts was designated as Spokane’s airport, daring barnstormers landed wherever they could.
 Pilots sometimes staged air shows over the city until federal authorities ordered them confined to airports.

 Felts Field was the site of several landmark events, including national air shows in 1925 and 1926.
 The field was federally recognized in 1926.

 In 1927, the name changed to Felts Field to honor Lt.
 Buell Felts of the National Guard squadron.
-Felts had died in a crash at the airport.
+Felts died in a crash at the airport.

 In 1929, Spokane pilot Nick Mamer showed the feasibility of in-flight refueling by flying 7,200 miles across the country while other planes brought fuel to him using gas cans and hoses.